- Reviews: 1

 Saratoga Springs Resort and Spa: Good Location and Great Stay

-Saratoga Springs is one of the newer Disney Resorts.
+Saratoga Springs is one of our favorite Disney Resorts.
 It is also part of Disney's Vacation Club Time Share program.
 The resort is located right across from the Disney Marketplace and Pleasure Island.
-You can walk or ride a cute ferry to either attraction.
-We have stayed at this resort together twice; most recently for a special celebration.
+You can walk, take a shuttle bus or ride a ferry to either attraction.
+We have stayed at this resort together four times; most recently for a special celebration.

 We always request rooms was in the Congress Park section of the resort (it is closer to the walkway and has nicer views) and had a nice balcony with views of Pleasure Island and the Marketplace.
 It also provided nice views of the fireworks at night.
-The them of the resort is Saratoga Springs New York and horse racing.
+The theme of the resort is Saratoga Springs New York and horse racing.
 The furnishings are a light cherry wood with a Victorian flair.
-Hidden Mickeys can be found on the couch fabric and furniture(Liz had a blast pointing these things out).
 Shuttle buses have stops throughout the resort to pick up guests and take them to the various Disney Parks.

-We spent time at the spa which was incredible and at the pool in our resort section.
-The main pool was just a bit too crowded with kids.
-It's a nice resort and I will definitly stay again.
+We have spent time at the spa which was incredible and at the pool in our resort section.
+The main pool was is just a bit too crowded with kids.
+It's a favorite resort of ours and if you aren't travelling with kids that want a character themed room; this is a great option.

 The spa is a main attraction.
 There is nothing better than a spa treatment when on vacation.